andsens/bootstrap-vz/manifests/official/gce/README.rst

 The only additions are the necessary google-compute-engine, python-google-compute-engine, and python3-google-compute-engine packages.
 This image is not published on GCE however the manifest is provided here for those wishing a minimal GCE Debian image.

+buster and buster-minimal:

+Buster is for testing only, it should not be used for production images and may break at any time.

 Deprecated manifests:

 Debian 7 Wheezy and Backports Debian 7 Wheezy are deprecated images on GCE and are no longer supported.
 These manifests are provided here for historic purposes.